Chemical Composition and Antimicrobial Potential of Eucalyptus camaldulensis Essential Oil from Shushtar, Iran

 1 Department of Production Engineering and Plant Genetics, Faculty of Science and Agricultural Engineering, Razi University, Kermanshah, Iran

 2 Department of Agricultural Biotechnology, Tarbiat Modares University, Tehran.
-Iran.
+Iran

-3 Nuclear Agriculture Research School, Nuclear Science and Technology Research Institute, AEOI, Karaj, Iran.
+3 Nuclear Agriculture Research School, Nuclear Science and Technology Research Institute, AEOI, Karaj, Iran

 Abstract